ZupIT/beagle-docs/content/en/Tutorials/Test/Robolectric Configuration.md

 Roboletric is a **framework for unit testing** on Android.
 One of its functions is to simulate information about Android's context during the tests performed.

-It's necessary to configure a dependency of Yoga Layout called **SoLoader** that, if it's not enabled as **TEST mode**, a **nullPointerException** error will occur, since the view will not exist in that context.
+It's necessary to configure a dependency of Yoga Layout called **SoLoader**, that, if it's not enabled as **TEST mode**, a **nullPointerException** error will occur, since the view will not exist in that context.

 {{% alert color="info" %}}